gjtorikian/mathematical/README.md

 ## Why did you...?

-There are a smattering of Ruby, C, and Ruby+C libraries out there for converting math equations to a variety of formats.
-There needs to be a sane way to show math equations in the browser.
+There are a smattering of libraries written in various languages to convert math into a variety of formats.
+But there needs to be a sane way to show math equations in the browser.
 The options are:

 * MathML: With browser support for MathML under attack, it's unfortunately not a sustainable